Examples of contact mapping classes of infinite order in all dimensions

+The higher (i.e.\ $k\geq2$) homotopy groups $\pi_k(\ContStrV,\xi)$ have not been studied much in the literature.
+To our knowledge, the only works dealing with these higher homotopy groups are \cite{Bou06,CasSpa16,FerGir19}, which use, respectively, contact homology, some algebraic topology and the $h$-principle from \cite{BorEliMur15} in order to study the groups $\pi_k\left(\ContStrV,\xi\right)$ for some particular contact manifolds $(V,\xi)$ and some $k>1$.

-Beside the paper \cite{Bou06}, where the author uses tools from contact homology to study the groups $\pi_k\left(\ContStrV,\xi\right)$ for some explicit contact manifolds $(V,\xi)$ and some $k>1$, the focus is typically on the study of $j_*:\pi_0\left(\diffVxi\right)\rightarrow\pi_0\left(\diffV\right)$ induced by $j$ on the space connected components; this study is of course deeply related, via the exact sequence above, to the study of $\pi_1\left(\ContStrV,\xi\right)$. \\ The results available so far in this direction also consist in concrete examples of contact manifolds $(V,\xi)$ where, thanks to the specific geometry of the underlying manifold $V$, one can effectively use techniques from both contact geometry, such as convex surface theory in the tight and overtwisted $3$-dimensional case and holomorphic curves in the tight high-dimensional case, and from algebraic topology, in the overtwisted high dimensional case, to obtain results on the map $j_*\vert_{\pi_{0}}$ and on the fundamental group of $\ContStrV$. \\ For instance, one can find in the literature several examples of contact manifolds $(V,\xi)$ for which $\ker\left(j_*\vert_{\pi_{0}}\right)$ is non-trivial; the interested reader can consult \cite{Gom98,Gir01,GeiGon04,Bou06,DinGei10,GeiKlu14,MasGir15} and \cite{Vog16} for, respectively the tight and overtwisted $3$-dimensional cases, and \cite{Bou06,LanZap15,MasNie16} and \cite{My17a} for, respectively, the tight and overtwisted higher-dimensional cases.
-Notice that the examples in \cite{Bou06,LanZap15,MasNie16} are tight according to the definition of overtwistedness in higher dimensions in \cite{BorEliMur15}, which generalizes the $3$-dimensional one given in \cite{Eli89}.
+In the rest of the literature, the focus is typically on the study of the map $j_*:\pi_0\left(\diffVxi\right)\rightarrow\pi_0\left(\diffV\right)$ induced by $j$ on the space of connected components, which is of course deeply related, via the exact sequence above, to the study of $\pi_1\left(\ContStrV,\xi\right)$.
+The results available so far in this direction also consist in concrete examples of contact manifolds $(V,\xi)$ where, thanks to the specific geometry of the underlying manifold $V$, one can use techniques from both contact geometry, such as convex surface theory in the tight and overtwisted $3$-dimensional case and holomorphic curves in the tight high-dimensional case, and from algebraic topology, in the overtwisted high dimensional case, to obtain results on the map $j_*\vert_{\pi_{0}}$ and on the fundamental group of $\ContStrV$. \\ For instance, one can find in the literature several examples of contact manifolds $(V,\xi)$ for which $\ker\left(j_*\vert_{\pi_{0}}\right)$ is non-trivial; the interested reader can consult \cite{Gom98,Gir01,GeiGon04,Bou06,DinGei10,GeiKlu14,MasGir15} and \cite{Dym01,Vog16} for, respectively the tight and overtwisted $3$-dimensional cases, and \cite{Bou06,MasNie16,LanZap15} and \cite{My17a} for, respectively, the tight and overtwisted higher-dimensional cases.
+Notice that the examples in \cite{Bou06,MasNie16,LanZap15} are tight according to the definition of overtwistedness in higher dimensions in \cite{BorEliMur15}, which generalizes the $3$-dimensional one given in \cite{Eli89}.